wKovacs64/hibp/API.md

 ### breachedAccount(account, [options]) ⇒ <code><a href="#breach--object">Promise.&lt;Array.&lt;Breach&gt;&gt;</a></code> \| <code>Promise.&lt;null&gt;</code> ⏏
 Fetches breach data for a specific account.

+***Warning:***

+As of January, 2019, `haveibeenpwned.com` has started blocking requests to the `breachedaccount` endpoint when originating from within a browser (based on the `User-Agent` field of the request headers).
+To use this function in a browser, you will likely have to proxy your request through a server of your own.
+The `baseUrl` option was added to facilitate this workaround.

 **Kind**: global method of [<code>breachedAccount</code>](#module_breachedAccount)
 **Returns**: <code><a href="#breach--object">Promise.&lt;Array.&lt;Breach&gt;&gt;</a></code> \| <code>Promise.&lt;null&gt;</code> - a Promise which resolves to an
 array of breach objects (or null if no breaches were found), or rejects with